How to Send Authorization Headers Using Axios

 }

-axios.get('https://api.github.com/user', {
+axios.get('https://api.example.com/user', {

 headers: {